 The Micro Puff Hoody delivers more warmth than you expect, given that it weighs barely more than a half-pound.
 Patagonia’s proprietary, water-resistant PlumaFill insulation matches the warmth-to-weight ratio of high-quality down (850- to 900-fill power), while delivering the primary benefit of synthetic insulation—trapping heat when wet.
 That’s because it’s constructed as a continuous strand, which, combined with the jacket’s discontinuous quilting design, creates internal spaces that trap heat—imitating how down delivers so much warmth.
 The non-adjustable, elasticized hood clings snugly around your face and fits under a helmet, giving the jacket a serious warmth boost.
 Choose this puffy for three-season backpacking and camping, not deep cold.
-Watch for my upcoming review of the Micro Puff Hoody.

 Got an all-time favorite campsite?
 See “Tent Flap With a View: 25 Favorite Backcountry Campsites.”